 Also as you cut into the reeds, you can use the stumps you've left behind to wedge your foot in between.
 Part of the reason for clearing the grass is also a safety measure.
 Long runners of grass can trip you and work like a rope entangling you in the water.
 This is why I have found the easy way is to pull out as much grass as possible.

 Drying Cattails and Moving

 Once you've cut the bulrushes and pulled them out of the water, leave them to dry if possible.
 They will be much lighter to move.
 We have used everything from our VW Kombi, our tractor and trailer, a wheel barrow and even our arms to move them.
-Use whatever is suitable which can take a large volume.
+Use whatever is suitable that can take a large volume.
 Once they are dry they are extremely light.
 I have been known to pile up the trailer, and then used myself as a weight to hold them down for transporting.
 We get strong winds and need to keep them secure so they don't blow out.
 I hate doing a job twice.

 Uses for Bulrushes and Cattails

 Although it's easy to look at this problematic and often invasive plant and think there is nothing positive about it, there is.